How it works – please VIEW DETAILS

-Apostille is a French word meaning certification.
-Also referred to as legalization in English, it is a onepage document issued by authorities at the state or Federal level certifying to the authenticity of the document.
-If your document falls under the Apostille process, we will obtain the Secretary of State Apostille certification or the US Department of State Apostille in Washington DC as necessary.
+If your document is to be used in a country that is part of the Hague Convention Treaty, the it will receive a one-page document issued by authorities at the state or Federal level certifying to the authenticity of the document.
+If your document falls under the Apostille process, we will obtain the Secretary of State Apostille certification or the U.S. Department of State Apostille in Washington DC as necessary.

 Document Legalization Process

-Very similar to the Apostille stamp process, Embassy legalization is an alternative method of authenticating a document, used for countries that are not members of the Hague Convention.
-In most cases an Embassy Legalization will require the document to be authenticated by the notary, followed by legalization from the Secretary of State, the US State Department and the embassy of the foreign country to which the document will be sent
+Very similar to the Apostille stamp process, Embassy legalization is an alternative method of authenticating a document, used for countries that are not members of the Hague Convention Treaty.
+In most cases an Embassy Legalization will require the document to be authenticated by the notary, followed by legalization from the Secretary of State, the US State Department and the embassy of the foreign country to which the document will be sent.